publiccodenet/about/CONTRIBUTING.md

 If you respond to an issue you will get notified by email of any new responses, you can reply to that email to reply in the thread.
 If you are interested in a certain discussion but do not want to post, use the 'Subscribe' button.

-All of the issues that we're working on and prioritising are on the [Kanban Board for this project](https://github.com/publiccodenet/about/projects/1).
+All of the issues that we are working on and that we prioritize are on the [Kanban Board for this project](https://github.com/publiccodenet/about/projects/1).

 ### Identify issues we need to solve